 LOB/BLOC/CLOB Data: pictures, documents etc of any size can now be moved between databases.
 The connector can transfer large objects (LOB) using inline or reference methods.
 However, a connector is the only stage that does reference methods so another connector is needed to transfer the LOB inline later in the job.

 Reject Links: Connecter has its own reject-handling function which eliminates the need to add a Modify or a Transformer stage for capturing SQL errors or for aborting jobs.
 A choice between a number of rows or percentage or rows rejected can be specified for terminating the job run.

 Schema Reconciliation: Connector has a schema reconciliation function that automatically compares DataStage schemas to external-resource schemas such as a database.
 Schemas include data types, attributes and field lengths.
 Based on the reconciliation rules that you specify, runtime errors or extra transformation on mismatched schemas can be avoided.

 Improved SQL Builder that supports more database types.

-Connector is the best stage to use for your database because it gives themaximum parallel performance and offers more features compared to database
+The connector is the best stage to use for your database because it gives the maximum parallel performance and offers more features compared to a database